tmtnslt/shytlight_simulator/README.md

 Have fun!

 \* See the tutorial in "test-shytlight.py".
 If you want to run this file, you need to place it somewhere, where it can import shytlight_simulator of course.
+If you want to use numpy arrays instead of the internal t_chitframes, see "test-numpy.py"

 ## Requirements:
 * Python 3
 * pyqt5
+* numpy